 Go cabana or go home.
 Around the park, you can choose from one- or two-story cabanas that come with padded lounge chairs, a small refrigerator stocked with bottled water, complimentary fruit and snack basket, towel and locker service, plus concierge service with an exclusive menu of food and drink delivered directly to the cabana and TapuTapu ride booking.
 Prices start at $159.99 per day plus tax for single cabana units, which hold up to six people.
 They are available as upper-level cabanas with great views, ground-level cabanas for easy access or stand-alone cabanas with more privacy.
 Family suite cabanas, which hold up to 16 people, are available starting at $299.99 per day plus tax.
 These are large, private stand-alone cabanas.
 Call 1-877-489-8068 for reservations.

 If you have tadpoles, you may want to consider the cabanas near Runamukka Reef or Puka Uli Lagoon.
 If you want a prime spot near Waturi Beach for all day waves, we like the cabanas closest to the Waturi Marketplace.

-While Volcano Bay Express Passes are currently unavailable, we've kept the details here.
 Water park visitors also have the option of purchasing Universal Express or Universal Express, which will be added onto your TapuTapu.
-With it, you can skip the virtual line at select attractions.
-(It is not available on Krakatau Aqua Coaster.)
+With the 3-Park Park-To-Park + Express Unlimited™ Ticket, you can skip the virtual line at select attractions.
 You'll be directed to proceed to the boarding area, rather than given a return time.